What is a Slab?

 This kind of chajja (Slab) is provided in drawing rooms and kitchen for storing House material.
-The usual difference between low roof slab and Room chajja is Low roof slab hides house material and whereas Room Chajja or Loft doesn’t hides house material they are open and provided above the door side.
-This is a one of the types of concrete slabs.
+The usual difference between low roof slab and Room chajja is Low roof slab hides house material and whereas Room Chajja or Loft doesn’t hide house material they are open and provided above the door side.
+This is one of the types of concrete slabs.

 Kitchen Slab :

 The slab is provided in the kitchen for its platform.
 For placing stove and other kitchen, material is called Kitchen Slab.
 It has a breadth of 0.5m and length of wall and thickness is 2″.

 - Lintels are provided Inside building above the doors and windows to re direct the top load.
 There are two types of lintels.

 - Pre cast Lintels: Lintels which are manufactured in factories is called Pre cast Lintels.

 - Cast in situ: Lintels are casted at the site itself is called Cast in situ lintels.